TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-task.rst

 .. rubric:: Coroutines

-Python coroutines are *awaitables* and therefore can be awaited from other coroutines::
+Python coroutines are *awaitables* and therefore can be awaited kutoka other coroutines::

-    import asyncio
+    agiza asyncio

     async def nested():
         return 42